Xiexe/XSOverlay_Documentation/README.md

 [] Install Next: `npm i next`
 [] Run local dev site `npm run dev`

 The site will compile any new changes while running.
-Once you've made your desired changes, just
+Once you've made your desired changes, just create a PR with an appropriate title.